-Lets begin with OnX hunt.
-The OnX hunt offers two membership programs namely premium and Elite.
-The main difference between the two is that you get access to land data of only ONE state with premium membership priced at $29.99 per year .
-Hoverwever, the Elite members of OnX hunt can view land data of 50 states by paying $99.99 per year.
+Let’s begin with the OnX hunt.
+The OnX hunt offers two membership programs namely Premium and Elite.
+The main difference between the two is that you get access to land data of only ONE state with premium membership priced at $29.99 per year.
+However, the Elite members of OnX hunt can view land data of 50 states by paying $99.99 per year.

 Recommended: ONX CHIP VS APP: WHICH IS BEST FOR YOU?

-You can also use a free version of both the apps with limited functionalities.
+You can also use a free version of both apps with limited functionalities.

 Supported platforms and installation